"I would be

 I saved this quote for the last- one that expresses his true grandeza:

-This is a guy who buys drinks for photographers and thanks reporters who show up for his press conferences.”
+is a guy who buys drinks for photographers and thanks reporters who show up for

 —Sportswriter Rene Stauffer on Roger Federer.